 - Cost basis of home; purchase price plus improvements.

 - Form 2119 – Sale or Exchange of Principal Residence.
-Provide copy from federal tax return for year you sold residence and deferred gains on sale into a new principal residence.
-Applicable if sale of residence was prior to May 6, 1997.
+Provide a copy from the federal tax return for the year you sold the residence and deferred gains on sale into a new principal residence.
+Applicable if the sale of residence was prior to May 6, 1997.

 - Rental Property: Records of ownership of all rental property.
 Provide cost basis (including improvements, depreciation taken, etc.).

 - Vacation Property: Records of ownership of all vacation property and timeshare interest.
 Provide cost basis (including improvements, etc.).

 - Inventory list with estimated resale values for your entire household.
 It can be very burdensome to list all the household furniture and furnishings to comply with this item, and it often is not necessary.
 It is not uncommon, at least for the Preliminary Declaration of Disclosure, to simply say “various” items acquired over “various” dates and the values of these items are “unknown.”
 On the other hand, if there are specific items of furniture and furnishings that are particularly valuable, please note those items.

 - Jewelry, Antiques, Art, Collectibles, Wine, Gold, etc.: Ownership records, purchase receipts or description of jewelry, antiques, oriental rugs, artwork, stamp or coin collections, wine cellar, precious metals, gems, and other collectibles.
 Also provide appraisals on any such items (if you already have them).

 - Vehicles, Boats, Trailers: Copy of title and registration for all vehicles, boats, airplanes, trailers, and motor homes.
 Provide loan statements (both current and at separation) showing the terms of the loan.
 Also, provide a copy of the Kelly Blue Book private party valuation.